 If You Have Lice in Your Day Care

 If you are a provider, first of all I’m so sorry this happened to you.
-In seven years of running a day care, this was by far the worst thing that ever happened to me.
+In over a decade of running a day care, this was one of the hardest things that ever happened to me.
 Second, I recommend you have a no-nit policy.
 There is a lot of pressure for child care centers to let kids attend even if they have nits, and to this I say, hogwash.
 Schools have to make their attendance requirements so they’re not really that concerned if your kid has bugs, as long as his butt is in his chair during school hours.
 Plus school-age kids aren’t in as much close contact as they are in a day care (but they’re still sitting on the same rug, their coats are hanging next to each other on hooks, they’re putting their heads together to huddle or tell secrets, etc).

 Even the AAP, in the same report that says SCHOOLS should abandon no-nit policies, says the following regarding child care: “Little information is available on the incidence and control of head lice outside of the school-aged population and outside of school.
 Because head lice are most readily transmitted by direct head-to-head contact, child care centers and camps where children share sleeping quarters may allow for easier spread.
 Reminding parents of the importance of carefully checking a child’s head before and after a sleepover experience may be helpful.”